tlieva/public-sentiment-on-supply-delivery-COVID19/README.md

 # Public Sentiment on the Supply and Delivery During COVID-19
-Repository for web scrapping research project.
+Repository for web scrapping academic research project.

 ## Project Background